lookit/lookit-docs/docs/source/tutorial-contributing.rst

 .. _First PR:

-Making your first pull request (PR)
+Making your first pull request (PR) - completed first PR
 ------------------------------------
 All of the code that makes Lookit run is stored on GitHub, which makes it easy to keep track of changes over time and merge changes from many collaborators.
 There are several code repositories or "repos" that house different pieces of the project.
 Here we are going to walk through making a change to the documentation repo, `lookit-docs <https://github.com/lookit/lookit-docs>`_.
 Making a "pull request" or PR is a way to ask that your edits be incorporated into the main codebase.
 It's actually not too hard, and it's a great way to contribute!